atulya-jain/atulya-jain.github.io/_pages/about.md

  - We are organizing [Games and Artificial Intelligence Multidisciplinary Summer School 2024](https://www.gaimss24.org/).

- - We are organzing HEC Economics PhD conference 2024.
+ - We are organzing HEC Economics PhD conference 2024. [(see 2023 edition)](https://sites.google.com/view/hecon/home)